CassiusMarceloSA/dapp-nft/README.md

 This project is a NFT minting platform developed with a focus on understanding the web3 environment.
 The main objective was to explore and comprehend the functioning of blockchain technologies and NFTs, prioritizing the implementation of web3 functionalities over conventional web2 development practices.

+**Note: This project was created solely for educational and learning purposes.
+It is not intended for production use.**

 ### Technologies Used

 - React